run2bizdocs/developers/en-us/docs/webservice/webservices-esp.md

 ### Include occurrence in ticket

 !!! example "Include an occourrence on a Request"
     ```tab="URL"
     /services/request/createOccurrence
     ```

     ```tab="Input Attributes"
-    requestNumber - request number in CITSmart.
+    requestNumber - request number in 4biz.
 Required when the requestNumberOrigin attribute is not informed.
     requestNumberOrigin - request number in the source system.
 Required when the requestNumber attribute is not informed.
     ocurrence - object of class CtOccurrence, containing:
         numberOrigin - occurrence number in the source system (optional).